ShimantoRahman/empulse/docs/guide/proflogit.rst

 Custom Loss Functions
 ---------------------
-Any of the metrics defined in the :mod:`proflogit.metrics` module can be used.
+Any of the metrics defined in the :mod:`empulse.metrics` module can be used.
-To use a different metric, simply pass the metric function to the :class:`proflogit.ProflogitClassifier` initializer.
+To use a different metric, simply pass the metric function to the :class:`~empulse.models.ProflogitClassifier` initializer.

 .. code-block:: python